stephenmcd/django-socketio/README.rst

 The features provided by django-socketio are:

   * Installation of required packages from `PyPI`_
   * A management command for running gevent's pywsgi server with auto-reloading capabilities
   * A channel subscription and broadcast system that extends Socket.IO allowing WebSockets and events to be partitioned into separate concerns
   * A `signals`_-like event system that abstracts away the various stages of a Socket.IO request
+  * Support for out-of-band (non-event) broadcasts
   * The required views, urlpatterns, templatetags and tests for all the above

 Installation
 ============